The Observatory of Audiences of Cultural Heritage of Catalonia

 Catalonia is a country with a valuable cultural and artistic heritage from different historical periods, ranging from prehistory to the contemporary era.
 At the same time, it has a considerable number of centres with very diverse features, many of which boast extensive and renowned experience in the management of that heritage.
 In light of these realities, the ICRPC aims to promote research in Catalonia’s cultural heritage while at the same time serving as a point of reference and support for the different agents involved in cultural heritage.

-Moreover, the General Directorate of Archives, Libraries, Museums and Heritage has a very diverse agenda in terms of getting to know the audiences of heritage.
+Moreover, the General Directorate of Cultural Heritage has a very diverse agenda in terms of getting to know the audiences of heritage.

-Hence, in view of the fact that audience research is an essential tool that helps museums to provide a quality service, generate valuable experiences, contribute to education through heritage and participate in the debate and development of society, culture and the economy, the ICRPC was entrusted by the General Directorate of Archives, Libraries, Museums and Heritage of the Department of Culture of the Government of Catalonia to implement the Observatory of Audiences of the Cultural Heritage of Catalonia (OPPCC).
+Hence, in view of the fact that audience research is an essential tool that helps museums to provide a quality service, generate valuable experiences, contribute to education through heritage and participate in the debate and development of society, culture and the economy, the ICRPC was entrusted by the General Directorate of Cultural Heritage of the Department of Culture of the Government of Catalonia to implement the Observatory of Audiences of the Cultural Heritage of Catalonia (OPPCC).

 Objective of the Observatory

-The OPPCC aims to provide support to museums, heritage centres and the public administrations and private agents that look after and manage the heritage in Catalonia, in their relationships with their respective audiences.
+The OPPCC aims to provide support to museums and heritage centres, as well as the public administrations and private agents that look after and manage the heritage in Catalonia, in their relationships with their respective audiences.
 The idea is to draw on research and training to help improve the planning and management of the museums and centres.